 The Hungarian Helsinki Committee will seize all available legal and advocacy opportunities to challenge this law that breaches fundamental rights and EU law.
 In light of the breaches of EU law, the European Commission should immediately launch infringement proceedings, which should be carried out in an accelerated timeframe.
 Should criminal proceedings be initiated against Hungarian Helsinki Committee staff or any attorney we work with, we stand fully committed to protect them with all legal and public means.
 Furthermore, we are also ready to provide our legal expertise and, to the extent of our capacities, free defence counsel to anyone against whom a criminal procedure is initiated under this law for carrying out ethical and human rights respecting humanitarian work on behalf of asylum-seekers.

 Finally, the Hungarian Helsinki Committee will continue to provide legitimate and free-of-charge legal assistance to asylum-seekers who seek our assistance and who have applied for asylum with the Hungarian Office of Immigration and Asylum.

-Everything on these amendments, including the translation of the bills, please see: https://www.helsinki.hu/en/lexngo-2018/
+For all our materials on these amendments, including the translation of the bills, see: https://helsinki.hu/en/lexngo-2018/